SMFM Biota#

 You can see the status of the downloads at the bottom of the page.

-Once the downloads are finalized for both years, you are able to see the downloaded files under the SEPAL Files.
+Once the downloads are finalized for both years, you are able to see the downloaded files under SEPAL Files.
 Go to module_results > smfm > data.

-SEPAL Files with downloaded data.
+SEPAL files with downloaded data.

 Here is a demonstration of the above steps: